Thermodynamic uncertainty relation for Langevin dynamics by scaling time: Abstract

 \section{Abstract}

 The thermodynamic uncertainty relation (TUR) quantifies a relationship between current fluctuations and dissipation in out-of-equilibrium overdamped Langevin dynamics, making it a natural counterpart of the fluctuation-dissipation theorem in equilibrium statistical mechanics.
 For underdamped Langevin dynamics, the situation is known to be more complicated, with dynamical activity also playing a role in limiting the magnitude of current fluctuations.
-Progress on those underdamped TUR-like bounds have thus far come from applications of the information-theoretic Cram\'er-Rao inequality.
-Here, we present an alternative perspective by employing the contraction principle of large deviation theory.
+Progress on those underdamped TUR-like bounds has largely come from applications of the information-theoretic Cram\'er-Rao inequality.
+Here, we present an alternative perspective by employing large deviation theory.
 The approach offers a general, unified treatment of TUR-like bounds for both overdamped and underdamped Langevin dynamics built upon current fluctuations achieved by scaling time.
-The resulting bounds are similar to known results but with differences we discuss and rationalize.
+The bounds we derive following this approach are similar to known results but with differences we discuss and rationalize.